garden-io/garden/docs/using-garden/configuration-overview.md

 If you specify a list with `include`, only those patterns are included.
 If you then specify one or more `exclude` patterns, those are filtered out of the ones matched by `include`.
 If you _only_ specify `exclude`, those patterns will be filtered out of all paths in the project directory.

-The `modules.exclude` field is also used to limit the number of files and directories Garden watches for changes while running.
+The `scan.exclude` field is also used to limit the number of files and directories Garden watches for changes while running.
 Use that if you have a large number of files/directories in your project that you do not need to watch, or if you are seeing excessive CPU/RAM usage.
-The `modules.include` field has no effect on which paths Garden watches for changes.
+The `scan.include` field has no effect on which paths Garden watches for changes.

 ### .ignore files